Knife repair - chips, tips and bends

 - More fun - a smooth edge without bends or chips, which is safer and more fun to use.

 We can create a new tip for your blade.
-As we recreate the point from existing metal we will always have to grind off metal and the new tip will start where the old tip broke off.
+When we recreate the point of the knife we will have to grind down metal from the existing blade to form a new tip.The new point will begin where the old tip broke off.
 That means your knife will always be slightly shorter than before the tip was broken off.
-A new tip can be created in two ways.
-We will usually choose the repair that is most suitable for your knife.
+We will choose the repair that is most suitable for your knife.
 If you have a preferred way of repair, please get in touch.

 Bent blades and tips

-We frequently receive knives that have suffered at the hands of a coconut.
-These knives have bend or twisted segments in the edge of the blade that render them useless.
+We frequently receive knives that have been misused.
+These knives have bent or twisted segments in the cutting edge of the blade that render them useless.
 These twists can be ground down to create a new straight edge again.
-The process of this repair is similar to a chip repair, but it is often harder to know exactly how much metal needs to be removed until only the straight true blade remains.
-As with chip repairs the blade will be reduced in heights as a result of the repair (see chip repair above).
+The process of this repair is similar to a chip repair, but it is more difficult to know exactly how much metal needs to be removed until only the straight true blade remains.
+As with chip repairs the blade will be reduced in height as a result of the repair (see chip repair above).

 To make our service easy we do not charge for knife repair upfront.
-If you send us damaged knives we will look at them and get in touch with you, should we need to charge you for a repair.
+If you send us damaged knives we will look at our knife smiths will assess the damage and we will contact you prior to any repairs taking place.
 Most minor repairs are included in the sharpening service and we do not charge for them.

 What we do not fix